Twin Cities, Gemini

 “Please, Cadence,” Francis said quietly, desperately, under his breath, so quietly his men most likely could not hear it.
 “I need to talk to you.”

 A record player was droning out a slow, melancholic tune inside Francis’s office.
-It sounded like a saxophone solo with a touch of piano sauntering around in the background.
-The twirling brass sounds filled up all corners of the room along with the smoke that curled up from Francis’s v-cig.
+A saxophone solo with a touch of piano sauntering around in the background.
+The twirling brass sounds filled up all corners of the room as did the smoke curling up from Francis’s v-cig.

 The man was leaning against his desk facing Cadence with loosely crossed arms.
 Cadence stood across from him, hands in pockets, watching as he puffed.
 It was just the two of them in here.
 Faintly she could hear his men bustling around the casino just outside the doorway.

-There was a gray haze coating the room from his cigarette, and it almost seemed as if ash was falling down from that cloud onto the papers stacked up on his desk and the papers strewn sloppily around the floor.
-If the state of his office was the state of his mind then—well—they were both screwed.
+There was a gray haze floating above their heads from Francis’s cigarette.
+Ash rained down from that cloud onto the papers stacked up on his desk and the papers strewn sloppily around the floor.
+If the state of his office was the state of his mind then—well—Cadence figured they were both screwed.

 Cadence resisted swallowing.
 Best to act ignorant and natural.
 “So, where’s the drink—”